pasqal-io/emulators/docs/emu_mps/benchmarks/accuracy.md

  `[(6, 7), (8, 9), (10, 11), (7, 1), (7, 3), (9, 1), (9, 5), (11, 3), (11, 5), (6, 0), (6, 2), (8, 0), (8, 4), (10, 2), (10, 4)]`

  respectively.
-As can be seen only two of the interaction terms are different `(6,1) -> (6,0)` and `(7,0) -> (7,1)`, causing the correlation matrices to be extremely similar, requiring good accuracy for the simulation.
+As can be seen, only two of the interaction terms are different `(6,1) -> (6,0)` and `(7,0) -> (7,1)`, causing the correlation matrices to be extremely similar, requiring good accuracy for the simulation.
 Furthermore, since the two differing terms are "long range", these form a good stress test for emu-mps, which uses an effective description of such long-range terms.
 The results are as follows:

 <div style="text-align:center;">
 <img src="../benchmark_plots/sv_optimatrix_fidelity.png"  width="90%">